Tom Clarke (Irish republican): Return to Ireland, political activism

-In the summer of 1913 Clarke once again organised a gathering of republicans at Bodenstown, and that year Clarke invited a young upstart, Paidraig Pearse, to give the oration.
-By November of that year, Clarke had brought Pearse into the IRB, despite some reservations by other members of the IRB who feared that Pearse was politically unreliably and too personally ambitious.
+In the summer of 1913 Clarke once again organised a gathering of republicans at Bodenstown.
+In that year Clarke invited a young man, Paidraig Pearse, to give the oration.
+By November of that year, Clarke had brought Pearse into the IRB, despite some reservations by other members of the IRB who feared that Pearse was politically unreliable and too personally ambitious.